A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Preliminaries on Pro-Categories

-\begin{define} Let $\mcal{C}$ be a category with finite limits, and $M \subseteq Mor(\mcal{C})$ a class of morphisms in $\mcal{C}$.
-Denote by: \begin{enumerate} \item $R(M)$ the class of morphisms in $\mcal{C}$ that are retracts of morphisms in $M$. \item ${}^{\perp}M$ the class of morphisms in $\mcal{C}$ having the left lifting property w.r.t. any morphism in $M$. \item $M^{\perp}$ the class of morphisms in $\mcal{C}$ having the right lifting property w.r.t. any morphism in $M$. \item $Lw^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$, that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a level-wise $M$-map. \item $Sp^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$, that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a special $M$-map. \end{enumerate} \end{define}
+\begin{define} Let $\mcal{C}$ be a category and $M,N$ classes of morphisms in $\mcal{C}$. \begin{enumerate} \item If $f$ and $g$ are morphisms in $\cC$, we denote by $f \perp g$ the fact that $f$ has the left lifting property with respect to $g$.
+We denote by $M \perp N$ the fact that $f\perp g$ for every $f$ in $M$ and $g$ in $N$. \item We denote by $\R(M)$ the class of morphisms in $\mcal{C}$ that are retracts of morphisms in $M$.
+Note that $\R(\R(M))=\R(M)$. \item We denote by $M^{\perp}$ (resp. ${}^{\perp}M$) the class of morphisms in $\mcal{C}$ having the right (resp. left) lifting property with respect to all the morphisms in $M$. \item We denote by $\Lw^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a levelwise $M$-map. \item If $\cC$ has finite limits, we denote by $\Sp^{\cong}(M)$ the class of morphisms in $\Pro(\mcal{C})$ that are \textbf{isomorphic} to a morphism that comes from a natural transformation which is a special $M$-map. \end{enumerate} \end{define}